UKHomeOffice-attic/hof-controllers/README.md

 ### Error Controller

-A simple wrapper around `require('hof').wizard.Error;` to make it easier to extend and customise error behaviour on error.
+A simple wrapper around `require('hmpo-form-wizard').Error;` to make it easier to extend and customise error behaviour on error.

 ### Extending